-The Company has an Exploration and Option to Enter Joint Venture Agreement on the Kelly Creek Project, through its subsidiary Austin NV, with Pediment, a subsidiary of NGE, whereby Austin NV may earn up to a 70% interest in the Kelly Creek Project.
-The project is located in Humboldt County, Nevada, and is situated on public lands administered by the US Department of the Interior Bureau of Land Management ("BLM") and on leased private lands.
+The Company has an Exploration and Option to Enter Joint Venture Agreement on the Kelly Creek Project, through its subsidiary Austin NV, with Pediment Gold LLC ("Pediment"), a subsidiary of Nevada Exploration Inc. ("NGE"), whereby Austin NV may earn up to a 70% interest in the Kelly Creek Project.
+The project is located in Humboldt County, Nevada, and is situated on public lands administered by the BLM and on leased private lands.
 Total area of the property is approximately 8.26 mi2 (21.4 km2).
 Barbara Carroll, C.P.G., as an independent consultant and QP, completed the Kelly Creek Technical Report which is available on SEDAR at www.sedar.com.